Samson and Delilah (1949 film): Development

 Cecil B. DeMille (seated, center) on the set of the film with cinematographer George Barnes behind him.

-In April 1934, Paramount Pictures announced that its next "big picture" and DeMille's follow-up to Cleopatra (1934) would be Samson and Delilah, starring Henry Wilcoxon and Miriam Hopkins in the title roles.
+In late March 1934, Miriam Hopkins and Henry Wilcoxon were said to be DeMille's choices to play Samson and Delilah.
+In April, Paramount Pictures announced that its next "big picture" and DeMille's follow-up to Cleopatra (1934) would be Samson and Delilah.
 The film was eventually postponed and DeMille decided to produce and direct The Crusades (1935).

 In May 1935, Motion Picture Daily informed that Samson and Delilah was "slated to start five weeks after the completion of The Crusades."
 Paramount bought the film rights to the music and libretto of the 1877 opera Samson et Dalila.
 DeMille paid $10,000 to historian Harold Lamb to write a film treatment of the biblical story of Samson and Delilah, which DeMille regarded as "one of the greatest love stories of all time."
 Jeanie MacPherson was also hired to do research and collaborate with Lamb on the screenplay.
-DeMille considered filming it in the new three-strip Technicolor.
-After the release of The Crusades, Paramount negotiated a new contract with DeMille and cancelled Samson and Delilah in 1936.
+In July, Parsons reported that the director wanted to borrow James Cagney from Warner Bros. for the role of Samson.
+In November, actresses Dolores del Río, Paulette Goddard, and Joan Crawford were suggested for the part of Delilah, a role Grace Bradley wanted to play and also campaigned for.

+By February 1936, DeMille had plans for two new films, Samson and Delilah and The Plainsman, and was also negotiating a new contract with Paramount.
+He considered filming Samson and Delilah in the new three-strip Technicolor.
+In April, DeMille thought dancer Sally Rand could be "the perfect beautiful brute" as Delilah.
+In October, after the release of The Plainsman, DeMille signed a new contract with Paramount and said he was making a deal with Charles Bickford for Samson and had asked Claudette Colbert to play Delilah.
+In November, DeMille and Paramount planned to film Samson and Delilah the following year.
+In December, the film was "indefinitely" shelved and DeMille started pre-production work on The Buccaneer.

-Ten years later, on August 15, 1946, DeMille publicly stated that Samson and Delilah would be his next project after Unconquered (1947).
+Nine years later, on August 15, 1946, DeMille publicly stated that Samson and Delilah would be his next project after Unconquered (1947).
 DeMille later recalled in his autobiography that the Paramount executives had doubts about financing a "Sunday school tale."
 They approved the project when DeMille showed them a sketch by artist Dan Groesbeck depicting a "big, brawny" Samson and a "slim and ravishingly attractive" Delilah.
 He initially planned to film it in 1947, but in October 1947, he said he would produce the film the following year with a "budget to be based on the anticipated world gross at that time."